dmhliu/dmhliu.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Here's a little more about my work experience and background.
+subtitle: a little more about my work experience and background.
 ---
 BIO

 Hi.
 Dave Liu here.
 I am an e-comm veteran, an analytical thinker, a problem solver, and a student of data science.
 My interests include: human behavior and interaction, insert  marketable subfield here*, social networks and communication as seen through the lens of the data we generate and consume.
 I have an eye for detail and a passion for quality.
 I love the artful use of language in communication.
 Let me know how we can work together to have an impact on our world.

-_Education and Experience Highlights:
+Education and Experience Highlights:

 Ithaca High School, Ithaca, Ny 1994-1999.
 Training NonCommissioned Officer, CBIRF, USMC 1997-1999.